 Order of service booklets play an important role in a wedding, funeral or christening ceremony.
 Not only do they ensure your guests are well-informed but they also work as a guide them to help them through each part of the service.

 Many people like to keep an order of service as a token from the day, so it is definitely worth spending a little more time and money on printing your order of service.

 Creating a DIY wedding order of service might feel overwhelming to begin with.
 As it is generally used to honour someone at a key stage of life, there’s often pressure to make sure it justifies the ceremony it’s representing.
 Before you start panicking over what photo to use and which typeface works best – don’t worry!
 It doesn’t have to be so complicated.
 Once you have an idea of what to include, it’s much easier to produce than you might think.

-To help you along with creating your Order of Service, take a look at our handy tips on what exactly to include and how to make your Order of Service look its very best…
+To help you along with creating your order of service, take a look at our handy tips on what exactly to include and how to make your design look its very best…

 The Front Cover

 An order of service layout is essentially quite simple in its set-up.
 For the front cover all you need to do is include the following information:

 - Name or names of the people you are there to celebrate

 - Venue and location